 - Induced Polarization geophysical survey (IP): two test lines, 2 kilometres long each, over the Denio Summit gravity anomaly and adjacent surface copper-silver showings and copper-silver-gold-tungsten soil anomaly;

-- Airborne magnetic and radiometric survey: 200 metre spaced lines with 100 metre spaced infills over key targets for 440 line-kilometers overall covering a 12 by 5 kilometre survey block coincident with the ground-based gravity survey;
+- Airborne magnetic and radiometric survey: 84 lines on 200 metre spacing, with 100 metre spaced infills over key targets, for 433 line-kilometers overall covering a 12 by 5 kilometre survey block coincident with the ground-based gravity survey;

 VR completed first pass geological mapping, prospecting, rock sampling and grid-based soil sampling in September through November, 2017:

 - 102 rock samples collected from on and around the property for geochemistry;

 - 307 soil samples collected at 25 and 50 metre stations on 16 lines spaced 100 metres apart.

 - 13 hand samples for physical property testing, including density, conductivity, resistivity and magnetic susceptibility, and;

 - 4 hand samples for plain light and polished section mineral petrology

 The property is underlain by biotite-hornblende orthogneiss, a quartz monzonite in composition, and locally feldspar porphyroblastic; a more leucocratic orthogneiss of monzo-granite composition occurs locally.
 Intrusive age is thought to be Late Cretaceous.
 The orthogneiss forms the northeastern extension of the Antelope shear zone, as shown on published maps of the Ashdown mine area located 12 kilometres to the southwest.
 Structural grain is generally steep northwest-dipping.